Ayjent/BRS-Translator/docs/source/index.rst

 .. note::

    This project is under active development.
+Current version is 0.94.

 Contents
 --------